jiajunyuan/auto_html_initialization/README.md

 For current progress and future planned features, visit https://trello.com/b/4twf7Rh3/auto-html-initialization.

 ## Achnoledgements
-Special thanks to Kalle Hallen for the idea and base code.
+Special thanks to Kalle Hallden for the idea and base code.